toshi0607/Go-FAQ-Japanese-Edition/original.md

 ### Why are maps, slices, and channels references while arrays are values?

-There's a lot of history on that topic.
+There’s a lot of history on that topic.
 Early on, maps and channels were syntactically pointers and it was impossible to declare or use a non-pointer instance.
 Also, we struggled with how arrays should work.
 Eventually we decided that the strict separation of pointers and